npm package discovery and stats viewer.

 client: string;

-/** Only translate new strings */
+/** Indicates whether to translate only new and changed strings */

 translateOnlyNewStrings?: boolean;

-schema: FileSchema | null;
+schema?: FileSchema | null;

 /**